There’s something about cooking with charcoal that can’t be beaten.

 - Replace the cooking rack, and replace the lid, leaving the vent open.
 Let the cooker heat up for about 5 minutes.
 This heats up the rack and sterilizes the cooking surface.

-Clean off the cooking grate with your brush.
+Clean off the grill grate with your brush.

 The 2 zone technique gives you two options while cooking.
-If you need to cook or sear your meat at high temperature, you can place it on the grate directly above the hot coals.
+If you need to cook or sear your meat at high temperatures, you can place it on the grill grate directly above the hot coals.

-If you are wanting to prevent flare ups, or if you need to cook your food at lower temperature for some time, you can move it onto the other side of the grate.
+If you want to prevent flare-ups, or if you need to cook your food at lower temperatures for some time, you can move it onto the other side of the grate.
 This is the indirect heat zone.

 Meathead goes into more detail about the benefits of setting up your grill into two zones.

-When you get a new grill, you will need to experiment a little to reach ideal temperatures.
+When you get a new charcoal grill, you must experiment a little to reach ideal temperatures.
 But by understanding the basics of how to control temp you should avoid a few “burnt offerings” to the grill gods.